Bounded ribbonlength for knot families and multi-twist M\"obius bands: Accordion Folds and the M obius band

-\begin{remark} The reader might wonder about the case for multi-twist paper annuli?
-Recall that recently Schwartz and Montgomery \cite{RES-Mont} have proved that the 2-twist annulus has aspect ratio at least 2.
-In 2023, the first author and Larsen \cite{Den-FRLU} proved that any folded ribbon unknot $U_w(2)$ with ribbon linking number $\Lk(U_w(n))=\pm n$ can be constructed with folded ribbonlength $\Rib(U_w(n))=2n$.
+Recall that recently Schwartz and Montgomery \cite{RES-Mont} have proved that the 2 half-twist paper annulus has aspect ratio at least 2.
+In 2023, the first author and Larsen \cite{Den-FRLU} proved that any folded ribbon unknot $U_w(n)$ with ribbon linking number $\Lk(U_w(n))=\pm n$ can be constructed with folded ribbonlength $\Rib(U_w(n))=2n$.
 At the time, we conjectured that this was the infimal folded ribbonlength.
-Relating the two theories, we see Schwartz and Montgomery \cite{RES-Mont} have proved the $n=1$ case.
-For the $n=2,3$ cases, we see $\Rib(U_w(2))=4$ and $\Rib(U_w(3))=6$.
-However, the conjecture was disproved by Hennessey in \cite{Hen} for $n\geq 4$.
-There, he adjusts Construction~\ref{const:Mobius} to construct a multi-twist folded ribbon annulus by ending the construction with an even number of half-wraps.
-The ends of the ribbon are still folded behind and then joined.
-Hennessey computes an aspect ratio of $\leq 7.45$ for the multi-twist paper annulus.
-We expect that this value can be lowered by using an escape accordion with fold angle $\theta=\pi/3$ (as in Construction~\ref{const:Mobius}), but we have not included this computation here.
-We expect that a conjecture similar to Conjecture~\ref{conj:Mob} holds for an embedded paper annulus with ribbon linking number at least 4. \end{remark}
+This conjecture thus has been proved true for the $n=1$ case (or 2 half-twists) by Schwartz and Montgomery~\cite{RES-Mont}.
+Theorem~\ref{thm:annulus} shows the conjecture is false for all ribbon linking numbers $n\geq 4$.
+For the ribbon linking number $n=2$ and $n=3$ cases, we can build folded ribbon unknots with folded ribbonlength~$4$.
+These constructions are found in Appendix~\ref{sect:6twist}.
+This means that we have proved the following.